 - Teenage mothers bond and interact better with their babies when they give regular massages.

-As you can see, massaging your baby is not only good for the baby but good for you too!
+As you can see, massaging your baby is good for the baby and you too!

 What You Need for Baby Massage